Planet Moon Studios

 Planet Moon Studios was a game development studio based in San Francisco, California founded by ex-Shiny Entertainment developers Nick Bruty (President) and Bob Stevenson (CEO) in 1997.
-The founding members were then known as the team behind the hit game MDK.
+The founding members were then known for creating the third-person shooter video game MDK.

+History

 Shortly after its founding, the developer signed a multi-game deal with publisher Interplay Entertainment, despite the fact that it had yet to announce its first game or even decide on a name for the company.